Why Job Seekers Should Be Posting on LinkedIn

 Measuring What Works

-Track these metrics to understand what's resonating:
+Track these metrics to understand what resonates:

 - Connection requests: Are professionals in your target industry connecting with you?
-Quality matters more than quantity.

-Don't obsess over metrics early on.
 The compounding effect of consistent posting takes 4-6 weeks to materialize.
 Trust the process and focus on quality.

 The Bottom Line

-LinkedIn content creation isn't about becoming famous on the internet.
-For job seekers, it's a practical strategy to increase visibility, demonstrate expertise, and attract opportunities that you'd never find by scrolling job boards alone.
+LinkedIn content creation is not about becoming famous online.
+For job seekers, it is a practical way to increase visibility, demonstrate expertise, and attract opportunities you would never find by scrolling job boards.
+The people who land roles fastest are not always the most qualified.
+They are the ones who are visible to the right people at the right time.

 Sources